 Place 2 cups of rolled oats in a high-powered blender or food processor.
 Process on high for 20 to 30 seconds, or until you have 2 cups of fine oat flour.
 (Skip this step if you’re using pre-packaged oat flour.)

 In a medium bowl, whisk together the oat flour, baking powder, cinnamon, and salt.

 In a large bowl, mix the eggs, coconut milk, coconut oil, and vanilla extract.
 Add the dry ingredients and stir to combine.

 Step Four: Cook the Oat Flour Pancakes

 You can buy pre-packaged oat flour, or you can make your own by grinding oats in a high powered blender.
-Blend old fashioned oats for about 20 to 30 seconds to get a fairly smooth flour.
+Blend old fashioned oats at a high speed for about 20 to 30 seconds to get a fairly smooth flour.

 A cup of pre-packaged Bob’s Red Mill oat flour costs about $.76 per cup.
 While it’s much more frugal to grind your own oat flour, you may want to grab a bag of already ground flour to save time in the morning when you’re making these oat flour pancakes.

 You can purchase packaged oat flour in the baking aisle of most grocery stores.
 It’s sometimes found with the gluten-free baking supplies.